learn-co-students/ruby-objects-has-many-through-lab-v-000/README.md

   class variable.
 - A doctor should be initialized with a name and be saved in the `@@all` array.
-- The `Doctor` class needs an instance method, `#new_appointment`, that takes in a an instance of the `Patient` class and a date, and creates a new `Appointment`.
+- The `Doctor` class needs an instance method, `#new_appointment`, that takes in a date and an instance of the `Patient` class, and creates a new `Appointment`.
 That `Appointment` should know that it belongs to the doctor
 - The `Doctor` class needs an instance method, `#appointments`, that iterates through all `Appointment`s and finds those belonging to this doctor.